andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-02-26-conveying-depression.md

 <br>Spending time with friends or family felt like being warmed next to a fire, whose heat soon went away to be replaced by the familiar cold.

 You know the difference between being heartbroken, slogging through life listless and gray, and being normal?
 <br>The first time I felt normal, listening to some pop song in front of a urinal, really truly normal - my old self - I was struck as if I just realized some secret.
-I suspect the medication fully kicked in.
+I suspect the medication fully kicked in[^Medication].

 You know the difference between feeling dead tired, despondent, ambivalent for all except sleep and the feeling of having just awoken on the first day of a vacation?
 <br>One day I awoke and felt that I really was healed of depression, and it was like that.